VampZie/NGS-Data-Analysis/dna-seq-pipeline/data/README.md

-# 🧬 DNA-seq Analysis Workflow – Matched Tumor-Normal from Human Prostate Cancer
+# 🧬 DNA-seq Analysis Workflow – Matched Tumor-Normal from Her2+ Breast Cancer

-This repository accompanies a comprehensive **DNA-seq analysis workflow** for human cancer, focusing on whole genome sequencing (WGS) of matched **tumor and normal** samples from **prostate adenocarcinoma**.
-It supports somatic variant calling, tumor evolution exploration, and potential driver mutation detection.
+This repository contains a comprehensive **DNA-seq analysis workflow** for human cancer, focusing on **whole-genome sequencing (WGS)** of **matched tumor and normal samples** from a Her2-positive breast cancer patient.
+The pipeline supports somatic variant calling, clonality analysis, and tumor heterogeneity assessment.

 ---